axelchalon/axelchalon.github.io/0-book-review/_posts/2024-12-30-priya-parker-art-of-gathering-summary.md

 	- Go beyond templates & tradition (× [legacy problem]({% link 0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md %}#^legacy-problem); Conflict Communication). **Make the gathering unique.**
 	* If co-hosting, align clearly on the purpose.
 - Name well and in alignment with your purpose.
 Invent a name to remove associations & connotations.
-- **Format a gathering of friends as a gathering of strangers** to discover new facets of your friends and unearth stories.
+- **Design a gathering of friends as a gathering of strangers** to discover new facets of your friends and unearth stories.
 ^
 # Logistics
 - **All logistical decisions should follow from the gathering's purpose.**